alansuspect/alansuspect-dev/content/blog/IndieWeb.md

   - monkey island

 ---
-I just read this post by mxbck@front-end.social : https://mxb.dev/blog/the-indieweb-for-everyone/.
+I just read this post by [@mxbck@front-end.social](https://front-end.social/@mxbck): https://mxb.dev/blog/the-indieweb-for-everyone/.
 This is an older one but there are a lot of posts like this popping up and it's exactly how I feel about the internet now.

 What worries me with saying
 > Maybe we need some of that early internet vibe back and be ok with smaller, closer communities.